 • You can only check backpacks into the cloakroom – and you’re advised not to leave any valuables in them.

-• It’s advisable to pre-book Uffizi and tour tickets well in advance.
+• It’s advisable to pre-book Uffizi tickets well in advance.
 In peak season the gallery can see 15K visitors pass through its doors!

 • The Uffizi Treasure Hunt tour costs €299 for two adults with an additional €49 per child.